 Tip!
 Make sure you choose the PrimeLink TravelSense plan.
 PrimeLink offers other plans, including the PrimeLink Universal PrimeLink Quick Issue, but these do not cover disclosed pre-existing conditions without a stability clause.

-You can get a quote from PrimeLink here.
+You can learn more about PrimeLink here.

 Our quote was $43.23 for a policy with a 7 day stability period for pre-existing medical conditions with a $200,000 in additional medical emergency coverage for an unstable pre-existing medical condition.
 It includes $10 million in emergency medical travel insurance with a $500 deductible.
 You can add on trip cancellation, interruption and baggage insurance for an additional $53.00.